-o The Transfer of Credit form is filed along with the Final Plan of Work.
+• The Transfer of Credit form is filed as soon as the syllabus review results in equivalency approval, but at the latest along with the Final Plan of Work.

 Eligibility of Credits

 - o A minimum grade of B is necessary to transfer credits - o Credits graded B (minus) or below, P, or S will not be transferred.